I’ve had the opportunity to test the Patagonia Iron Forge Jacket here in Jackson Hole this fall, this is what I thought about the piece:

 Just because the weather cooled down doesn’t mean your work day has to come to an end.
 Especially with the reprise of Patagonia’s Workwear line made for the toughest of jobs.

-First of all this jacket is incredible burly and you sort of need to be the that type of person to wear it, and here’s why.
-Weighting in at (55.5 oz) almost 3.5 lb the Patagonia Iron Forge Workwear Jacket won’t be the lightest piece of gear in your arsenal.
-However there’s a trade off as the heavy canvas Hemp material is going to last a long time, especially with Patagonia’s Iron Clad Guarantee.
+First of all, the Patagonia Iron Forge Jacket is incredible burly and you sort of need to be that type of person to wear it, and here’s why.
+Weighing in at (55.5 oz) almost 3.5 lb the Patagonia Iron Forge Workwear Jacket won’t be the lightest piece of gear in your arsenal.
+However, there’s a tradeoff as the heavy canvas Hemp material is going to last a long time, especially with Patagonia’s Iron Clad Guarantee.
 And when compared to similar styles from other brands like Carhartt Duck Coat (48 oz) 3 lb.
 8 oz the weight of the Patagonia Workwear jacket actually weight less than the competition.

 Surprisingly the Hemp material really moves with your body for a nice natural fit.
 I even did a few hikes in the Barn Coat without having to worry about the jacket getting ripped or snagged while walking through tight trees.